spsforks/QB64-Wiki/FOR...NEXT.md

 ## Example(s)

-*Example 1:* Adding all of the even numbers from 10 to 0.
+Adding all of the even numbers from 10 to 0.

 ```vb